 This smooth pâté topped with tasty shreds is full of moisture and flavor.
 The formula aims to mimic a feline’s ancestral diet.

 - 90% animal ingredients.

 - Formulated to support growth and brain health.

 - Kitten-sized kibble.

-Kitten formula uses high-quality animal proteins that are easy to digest.
-Uses 90% of animal protein, and kibble is coated with raw, freeze-dried liver flavor.
+Orijen’s Free Run Kitten formula uses high-quality animal proteins that are easy to digest.
+The kitten formula uses 90% of animal protein.
+The kibble is coated with raw, freeze-dried liver flavor.
 This recipe helps support digestion, brain health, and rapid kitten growth.
-The kitten recipe mixes free-run chicken, turkey, wild-caught salmon, and herring.
-Kitten kibble contains added ingredients like pumpkin, apples, and chicory root.
-Kibble is more petite, designed for a kitten’s smaller mouth and teeth.
+Orijen’s kitten food recipe mixes free-run chicken, turkey, wild-caught salmon, and herring.
+Orijen’s kitten food contains added ingredients like pumpkin, apples, and chicory root.
+The kitten kibble is more petite, designed for a kitten’s smaller mouth and teeth.

 Freeze Dried Treats

 - 1 calorie each.